Janina Dill

 Published Papers

-For most publications that are not open access, you can find the author accepted manuscript under "Full Text".
+Many publications are open access and linked directly to the journal.
+For some that are not, I provide links to the author accepted manuscript under "Full Text".
 Please email me if you would like access to other papers.

 Janina Dill, 2023.
 Threats to State Survival as Emergencies in International Law, International Theory, Vol. 15 (2), pp. 155-183.
 (Full Text)